Inviting Wildlife into the Garden

 |Location:||Main House Lecture Room 2|

-Transform your landscape into a garden that attracts a wealth of beneficial wildlife, including birds, bees, butterflies, and amphibians.
-Unlock the important connections between the roles of pollinators, the habitats they require, and the plants that feed them.
+Transform your landscape into a garden that attracts a wealth of beneficial wildlife, including birds, butterflies, a wide variety of insects, and amphibians.
+Unlock the important connections between the roles of pollinators and the plants and habitats they require.
 Explore Mt.
-Cuba Center's naturalistic gardens to observe native bees in action, and discover the best native plants for migrating and resident birds.
-Learn ways to include water features that support amphibians, damselflies, and bats, and create habitats that sustain wildlife year-round.
+Cuba Center's naturalistic gardens to observe native bees in action and discover the best native plants for migrating and resident birds.
+Learn the importance of having water in the garden to support amphibians, damselflies, and bats and the value of creating environments that sustain wildlife year-round.
+Please bring your lunch.

 Please bring your lunch.
 Rain date for this class is Saturday, September 28, 2019.
 This class qualifies for the following professional credits: 10 APLD, 3 CNP credits with DNLA, ISA, and 12 NOFA AOLCP.
 Twelve professional development hours (PDH) have been approved for this class through LA CES.
 This class meets LA CES standards for HSW subject matter.